 When the facts change, so should your investments.
 Let’s play on the same team and create a winning strategy.

-Why Hire A Financial Adviser?
+Why Hire A Financial Advisor in Seattle?

 I believe investment advisers who execute best practices in wealth management for their clients can meaningfully add to an individual’s long-term investment returns.